 - Client email

 If you don't have a Google Cloud Monitoring account with the necessary permissions, ask your Google Cloud administrator for assistance.
 Search for "Creating and managing service account keys" in the Google Cloud Monitoring documentation for more information about creating and managing service account keys using the Google Cloud Console.

-- Select Google Cloud Monitoring and then click Next.
+- On the Source tab, select Google Cloud Monitoring and then click Next.

 - Complete the following fields:

 Field Description Connection Name A unique name for your connection.
 Private Key ID Your Google Cloud Monitoring account private key ID.
 Private Key Your Google Cloud Monitoring account private key.
 Client Email The client email address linked to your Google Cloud Monitoring account.
 Project IDs A list of project IDs.
 Metric Types (Optional) A list of metric types that you want to collect data from.
 The list is used as a prefix to filter the metric types.
 Scheduled This parameter is on by default, indicating that jobs run automatically.
 Toggle this parameter off to stop the scheduled job from automatically running.
 Jobs that are currently running are not affected.
 Schedule The time-based job schedule that determines when the connector executes jobs for collecting data.
 Select a predefined value or write a custom CRON schedule.
 All CRON schedules are based on UTC.
 Workers The number of workers you want to use to collect data.

 Any credentials that you upload are transmitted securely by HTTPS, encrypted, and securely stored in a secrets manager.

 If you're editing a connection that's being used by an active pipeline, you must reactivate that pipeline after making your changes.
 When you reactivate a pipeline, you must select where you want to resume data ingestion.
 See Using activation checkpoints to activate your pipeline in the Use the Data Stream Processor manual for more information.